 A high school diploma or GED equivalent is the entry-level education required to be an electrician.

-The U.S. Bureau of Labor Statistics expects about 14% in growth for electricians between 2014 and 2024, which is higher growth than the average expected among all occupations.
+The U.S. Bureau of Labor Statistics expects about 10% in growth for electricians between 2018 and 2028, which is higher growth than the average expected among all occupations

-Being an electrician is very much a hands-on career that requires good hand-to-eye coordination and the ability to clearly distinguish the colors used to identify wires (i.e., cannot be colorblind).
+Being a residential electrician is very much a hands-on career that requires good hand-to-eye coordination and the ability to clearly distinguish the colors used to identify wires (i.e., cannot be colorblind).
 You should also be in good physical shape when considering a career as an electrician.

 Electricians need to have critical-thinking skills because they perform tests and use the results to diagnose problems as well as customer-services skills to properly address a customer’s needs.
 Electricians also need trouble-shooting skills because they find, diagnose, and repair problems.